Tornado outbreak sequence of May 21–26, 2011: May 21–23

 On May 21, a small system of thunderstorms developed in Brown County, Kansas, while another system formed to the southeast of Emporia, Kansas.
-The Brown county system spawned a brief tornado over Topeka, Kansas, causing minor damage.
+The Brown County system spawned a brief tornado over Topeka, Kansas, causing minor damage.
 This system also caused significant damage in Oskaloosa, Kansas, and other communities.
 Meanwhile, the Emporia system spawned an EF3 tornado that struck Reading, Kansas; one person was killed, several others were injured, and at least 20 houses were destroyed.
 These two systems developed several other tornadoes throughout the evening.

 A moderate risk of severe weather was issued for much of the Midwest, as well as further south to Oklahoma for May 22.
 The first tornadic supercell developed in the mid-afternoon hours over the western Twin Cities in Minnesota, and caused moderate damage in the Minneapolis area.
-Shortly thereafter, an intense tornado crept towards Harmony, Minnesota, prompting the National Weather Service to issue the first tornado emergency of the outbreak.
+Shortly thereafter, a severe EF2 tornado crept towards Harmony, Minnesota, prompting the National Weather Service to issue the first tornado emergency of the outbreak.
 Late that afternoon, a large, intense EF5 multiple-vortex tornado left catastrophic destruction in Joplin, Missouri.
 Causing 158 fatalities, it was the deadliest single tornado in the U.S. since at least 1947.